GraemeMalcolm/DP100/lab-instructions/15-monitor-a-model.md

 1. In [Azure Machine Learning studio](https://ml.azure.com), view the **Compute** page for your workspace; and on the **Compute Instances** tab, start your compute instance if it is not already running.
 2. When the compute instance is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.

-## Create a batch inferencing service
+## Use Application Insights to monitor a real-time service

-In this exercise, the code to deploy a model as a batch inferencing service is provided in a notebook.
+In this exercise, the code to configure application insights for a deployed predictive service is provided in a notebook.

-1. In the Jupyter home page, browse to the folder where you cloned the notebook repository, and open the **Create a Batch Inferencing Service** notebook.
+1. In the Jupyter home page, browse to the folder where you cloned the notebook repository, and open the **Monitor a Model** notebook.
 2. Then read the notes in the notebook, running each code cell in turn.
 3. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.